mikesteele/dual-captions/TEST_PLAN.md

 ##### no-player
 Open youtube.com/robots.txt.
 Attempting to turn on DC should give no-player error.

+##### image-subtitles
+Open 'Stranger Things' on Netflix.
+Turn on Traditional Chinese captions.
+Open DC.
+DC should have 'image-subtitles' error.

+##### automatic-subtitles
+Open a non-CC video on YouTube.
+Turn on automatic captions.
+Open DC.
+DC should have 'automatic-subtitles' error.

 ### Netflix
 Repeat the YouTube tests.
 Because Netflix has various subtypes of captions, run the tests on both Cosmos: A Spacetime Odyssey - Spanish CC (bottom), Cosmos: A Spacetime Odyssey - English \[CC\] (CC, top) and Bleach ().